dddrrreee/cs140e-24win/notes/makefiles/README.md

 ### Examples:

 We give two main examples of `make`:
-  1. `0-basic-unix-makefile` which works through everything
-     in a simple way.
+  1. `basic-makefile-unix` which works through everything in a simple way.
 The resultant makefile should work for most of your projects.
-  2. `make-using-eval`: which is a fancier version that is likely the best robust approach for large projects through its use of the `eval` function in `GNUmake` to generate explicit compilation rules.
+  2. `fancy-makefile-unix`: which is a fancier version that is likely the best robust approach for large projects through its use of the `eval` function in `GNUmake` to generate explicit compilation rules.
 This makefile should work